-- Improve the overall Rating of the Health Plan on CAHPS surveys and prioritize areas affecting the Rating of the Health Plan. - Identify key drivers affecting CAHPS scores of the health plan. - Collaborate with other departments and implement company-wide initiatives to provide exemplary service to members and providers. - Share CG-CAHPS data with provider groups, instruct them how to interpret the results, and promote member experience interventions and best practices among Participating Physician Groups (PPGs), Management Services Organizations (MSOs), and physician practices/clinics. - Periodic review of key service-related reports from both the health plan and delegated entities to identify opportunities to improve service and customer satisfaction. - Leverage Appeals and Grievances data to gain insight into the drivers of member dissatisfaction and develop interventions to address these concerns in collaboration with vendors and delegated entities. - Identify key areas for improvement, and develop and monitor interventions based on the findings in the key service-related reports.
-Monitor the results of the interventions. - Ensure that the provision of healthcare services is accessible and available to meet members' needs. - Work with provider groups to improve overall member access to care during and after hours.

-• Offer regular webinars and patient experience trainings for clinicians and staff at clinics, PPGs, MSOs, and Plan Partners.
+- Improve the overall Rating of the Health Plan on CAHPS surveys and prioritize areas affecting the Rating of the Health Plan. - Identify key drivers affecting CAHPS scores of the health plan. - Member satisfaction is influenced by every member interaction with L.A.
+Care.
+Success therefore requires enterprise cross-departmental alignment and commitment both within and outside Health Services.
+Collaborate with other departments and implement companywide initiatives to provide exemplary service to members and providers. - Share CG-CAHPS data with provider groups, instruct them on how to interpret the results, and promote member experience interventions and best practices among Participating Physician Groups (PPGs), Management Services Organizations (MSOs), and physician practices/clinics. - Periodic review of key service-related reports from both the health plan and delegated entities to identify opportunities to improve service and customer satisfaction. - Leverage Appeals and Grievances data to gain insight into the drivers of member dissatisfaction and develop interventions to address these concerns in collaboration with vendors and delegated entities. - Identify key areas for improvement and develop and monitor interventions based on findings in the key service-related reports.
+Monitor the results of the interventions. - Ensure that the provision of healthcare services is accessible and available to meet member needs. - Work with provider groups to improve overall member access to care during and after hours. - Offer regular webinars and patient experience trainings for clinicians and staff at clinics, PPGs, MSOs, and Plan Partners.